 From Quick Base to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing Quick Base data in Google Data Studio is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
-You can find instructions for doing these extractions for leading warehouses on our sister sites Quick Base to Redshift, Quick Base to BigQuery, Quick Base to Azure SQL Data Warehouse, Quick Base to PostgreSQL, Quick Base to Panoply, and Quick Base to Snowflake.
+You can find instructions for doing these extractions for leading warehouses on our sister sites Quick Base to Redshift, Quick Base to BigQuery, Quick Base to Azure Synapse Analytics, Quick Base to PostgreSQL, Quick Base to Panoply, and Quick Base to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to move data from Quick Base to Google Data Studio automatically.
-With just a few clicks, Stitch starts extracting your Quick Base data via the API, structuring it in a way that is optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Google Data Studio.
+Products like Stitch were built to move data automatically, making it easy to integrate Quick Base with Google Data Studio.
+With just a few clicks, Stitch starts extracting your Quick Base data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Google Data Studio.